streem/streem-sdk-android/docs/api/kotlin/[60]root[62]/pro.streem.sdk/-streem/login.md

 More info

 Logs in the user invited via the invitation code and passes back invitation details (the inviter's name, company, avatar image URL, etc.) through [resultCallback](login.md).
-This can be used to show the invited user a lobby or waiting room screen with info about the person that invited them, before actually starting a streem.
-Call [startStreemActivity](start-streem-activity.md) to start the streem after displaying the lobby or waiting room, passing in the [StreemInvitation](-streem-invitation/index.md) received in [resultCallback](login.md).

-See also [showInvitationDialog](show-invitation-dialog.md), which instead uses a default lobby dialog provided by the Streem SDK.
+With the [StreemInvitation](-streem-invitation/index.md) received in [resultCallback](login.md), launch the Streem experience using [StartStreemFromInvitation](../-start-streem-from-invitation/index.md).